Applying to ECU as a New Freshman

 Admission Requirements

-• Have a 2.7 High School GPA in 15 units of core curricular courses
+• 2.7+ GPA in 15 units of core curricular courses

 • Pass the GED or HiSET

-• Completed at minimum two concurrent courses from an Oklahoma institution at the time of application.
-Must have earned at least a 2.0 cumulative college GPA in those concurrent courses
+• Completed at least two concurrent courses from an Oklahoma institution at the time of application with a 2.0+ cumulative college GPA

 Curricular Requirements

-• 3 years Mathematics (Algebra I, Algebra II, Geometry, Trigonometry, Math Analysis, Calculus, Advanced Placement Statistics (added 2004) or Applied Mathematics WITH Algebra II (Fall 1992 to 2002)
+• 3 Years of Mathematics (Algebra I, Algebra II, Geometry, Trigonometry, Math Analysis, Calculus, AP Statistics or Applied Mathematics with Algebra II)

-• 3 years History and Citizenship (including one year of American History, 1/2 year of Government and 1 1/2 years of additional units from History, Economics, Geography, Government, or Non-Western Culture)
+• 3 Years of History & Citizenship (including one year of American History, 1/2 year of Government and 1 1/2 years of additional History, Economics, Geography, Government, or Non-Western Culture)

-• Students with mathematics, English, or science deficiencies will be required to enroll in developmental courses designed to remedy the deficiency.
-Students must receive a grade equivalent to a "C" or better to remove the deficiency.
+• Students with deficiencies in mathematics, English, or science must complete developmental courses with a grade equivalent to a "C" or better before progressing.